-.5-3 Units: 27-175 hours of lab, per term, LR, DG, CSU, UC This course is designed to teach sport specific training to competitive athletes.
+.5-3 Units: 5.8-175 hours of lab, per term, LR, DG, CSU, UC This course is designed to teach sport specific training to competitive athletes.
 The students will develop sports specific strength, endurance, strategies, tactics, and team work skills necessary to perform at an intercollegiate level.
+May be repeated three times.